Internal Medicine

 The resident develops a leadership philosophy through readings and discussions with the leadership preceptor and one-on-one meetings with pharmacy leaders.

 The staffing longitudinal is a learning experience that spans the entire residency year.
-This experience will take place at UOMC.
-The purpose of this experience is to provide residents with both operational and clinical staffing experience.
-Through the operational experience, the resident will be proficient at reviewing and verifying prescriber electronic orders, computer order entry of orders, and dispensing medications.
-The majority of staffing responsibilities will consist of clinical tasks including but not limited to: vancomycin monitoring and dose adjustment, aminoglycoside monitoring and dose adjustment, warfarin monitoring and dose adjustment, renal dose adjustments, and IV/PO interchanges.
-The resident will receive initial orientation for clinical and operational duties during orientation month.
+This experience will take place at OUMC.
+The purpose of this experience is to provide residents with clinical staffing experience.
+Staffing responsibilities will consist of clinical tasks including but not limited to: vancomycin monitoring and dose adjustment, aminoglycoside monitoring and dose adjustment, warfarin monitoring and dose adjustment, renal dose adjustments, and IV/PO interchanges.
+The resident will receive initial orientation for clinical duties during orientation month.
 Staffing throughout the residency year will occur every 3rd weekend (Saturday and Sunday).
 Preceptors will be available to coach and facilitate the residents.

 • Professional Service